cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/secure-web-gateway/block-football-users.md

 ![Block Page](../../static/secure-web-gateway/block-football/block-page.png)

 You can review the blog event in the HTTP logs.
 Navigate to the `Gateway` page in the `Logs` section of the Cloudflare for Teams dashboard.
 Filter for `Block` as the decision type.
+The block logs will also list the user who made the request.

 ![Block Log](../../static/secure-web-gateway/block-football/block-log.png)